trilitech/tezos-developer-docs/docs/developing/octez-client/accounts.md

 You can create or import accounts into the Octez client just like you do so in wallet applications.

-Octez keeps a local list of aliases for addresses, including user accounts, smart contracts, and smart rollups.
+Octez keeps a local list of aliases for addresses, including user accounts, smart contracts, and Smart Rollups.
 You can list the aliases that the Octez client is aware of by running the command `octez-client list known addresses`.
 When you run transactions with Octez, you can use the alias in place of the account address.